yanivdll/prodissues/content/have-we-met-before.md

 Category:
 Tags:
 Slug: have-we-met-before
-Status: published
+Status: draft

-My memory retention for names and faces is bad, to say the least.
-Too often, meeting a person, I'd have no idea if I met that person before.
-What's worst is my recollection of names.
-Eight out of ten times I'll have it completely wrong; and when I say wrong, I mean, I won't get even one syllable right.
+My memory for faces is bad.
+I can see someone whom I've met before, but I'll be sure it's the first time we meet.
+Even worse is my memory for names.
+It's not that I don't remember names, it just that the names I remember are, most of the times, completely wrong.

 > me: "Oh, how's Elinor is doing"
 >